Taingchilim/AWS_GuardDuty_Workshop/content/2-environment-setup/_index.md

 7. On the `Capabilities` page, proceed to accept (Acknowledge) to allow the Template to create IAM roles, and finally select the `Create Stack` button.

 ![cloudformation-stack-create-complete](/images/2-cloudformation-stack-create-complete.png?featherlight=false&width=90pc)

-{{% notice note %}}
-The above process will take 5-10 minutes until we see the status of the Stack as `CREATE_COMPLETE`.
-We will receive an email notification with the same subject as `AWS Notification - Subscription Confirmation`.
-{{% /notice %}}

 ![sns-notification-subscription-confirmation](/images/2-sns-notification-subscription-confirmation.png?featherlight=false&width=90pc)